syncfusion-content/maui-docs/MAUI/Pyramid-Charts/Getting-Started.md

 Create a `ViewModel` instance and set it as the chart's `BindingContext`.
 This enables property binding from `ViewModel` class.

-N> Add namespace of `ViewModel` class to your XAML Page, if you prefer to set `BindingContext` in XAML.
+N> Add the namespace of `ViewModel` class to your XAML Page, if you prefer to set `BindingContext` in XAML.

 {% tabs %}